Shanoxx/Shanoxx/README.md

 - 👋 Hi, I’m Lukas
 - 👀 i'm a sports enthusiast
 - 🌱 currently learning hot to programming in SQL and Phyton
-- 💞️ I really want to get along with IT industry
+- 💞️ I want to get along with IT industry
 - 📫 How to reach me - instagram: lvki07

 <!---